mayur-driod/E-Commerce-Application/README.md

 Next we will display the address user selected to deliver We will display the total value of the cart
 We will have an place order button at the bottom.

+## Milestone 25
+created an endpoint that will receive the products, user, address details and get the mail of the user using that I will need to retrive the _id of the user.
+For each product the order will be different with same address. using order schema I created earlier I have stored the orders details in mongodb order collection.

+## Milestone 26

+I have created an endpoint that will receive the user mail then I will get the mail of the user, using that I will then need to retrive the _id of the user Using that _id I will need to then get all the orders of that user after this I will Send all the users orders in the response.